JoaoEmanuel14/ufs-ia-trabalho-a2/README.md

 - MARIA EDUARDA PIRES POSSARI DOS SANTOS
 - ULISSES DE JESUS CAVALCANTE

-Project developed as part of the A2 evaluation for the Artificial Intelligence course - COMP0427
+Work developed as part of the A2 evaluation for the Artificial Intelligence course - COMP0427
 Federal University of Sergipe | Department of Computing | Prof. Dr. Hendrik Teixeira Macedo

 ## Project Objective